jzacks17/TSL235R_MATLAB_Add_On/README.md

 # TSL235R_MATLAB_Add_On
 MATLAB add-on package to read the TSL235R sensor through Arduino

+The add-on package reads the TSL235R sensor, outputting the irradiance reading in µW/cm2.

 Prior to using this add-on package ensure that you have installed the Matlab support package for Arduino hardware.